b3dgs/lionengine/README.md

 ## Getting Started

-Once you installed the __LionEngine__ in your project, you may would like to know how to prepare a quick sample as a first try:s
+Once you installed the __LionEngine__ in your project, you may would like to know how to prepare a quick sample as a first try:

 #### Main class